 The school uniform is the school sweatshirt or school cardigan, white polo shirt and plain-coloured grey trousers or skirts (or grey jogging bottoms for Reception).
-In the summer term girls can wear green and white gingham dresses and boys can wear grey school uniform shorts.
+In the summer term green and white gingham dresses and grey school uniform shorts may be worn.
 Please could we request that skirt lengths should be at least knee length.